 Over the years, it has become recognized that between one-fourth and one-half of all children with tuberous sclerosis complex (TSC) develop ASD.
-The rate of ASD in the general population is substantially lower (around 0.5 or 0.6% of the total population), so there is clearly a very substantial increase in the rate of ASD in children with TSC.
-Likewise, the rate of TSC in children diagnosed with ASD is around 1 percent.
+The rate of ASD in the general population is substantially lower (around 1% of the total population), so there is clearly a very substantial increase in the rate of ASD in children with TSC.
 Although this is a relatively low rate it is still clearly much higher than the rate of TSC in the general population, which is somewhere between 1 in 6,000 individuals.
 Either way, the overlap between ASD and TSC is clear.
 Additionally, there is a very clear link between ASD and cognitive impairment in TSC.

 ASD is usually diagnosed in young children between the ages of 2 and 4, but in individuals with TSC, the diagnosis of ASD may go unrecognized or be delayed due to other developmental disabilities.
 The importance of an accurate diagnosis of ASD for individuals with TSC is so that the individual can receive appropriate educational services and life-long support, as needed.